 The client was accused with others of being part of a gang responsible for attacking a fourteen year old rival gang member with Rambo style knives.
-Following successful submissions to exclude YouTube ‘drill’ music videos the client was acquitted by the jury.
+Following successful submissions to exclude YouTube ‘drill’ music videos the client was acquitted by the jury of attempted murder.
 CCTV of the incident was covered in the national media including Daily Mail.

 Prosecution arising out of the protests following the death of Rashan Charles (Operation Falmer)

 R v AT and others, Wood Green Crown Court (2017)

 The client was charged with others of violent disorder arising out of his involvement in the Hackney protests against the police following the death of Rashan Charles.